web-servers/jws-operator/Parameters.md

 }
 ```
 The build is triggered.

-4 - Use it in github
+4 - Use it in github:

 Go to Setting+Webhooks+Add webhook in your github project and add the URL in the Payload URL, set Content type: application/json, Disable SSL verification if needed and click Add webhook.
 See https://docs.openshift.com/container-platform/4.6/builds/triggering-builds-build-hooks.html for more details.

 # githubWebhookSecret